thecity/thecity.github.com/content/thecity-plugins/wordpress-plaza.md

 ---
-title: WordPress | The City Developer Community
+title: WordPress - Plaza | The City Developer Community
 ---

-# The City WordPress Plugin
+# The City Plaza WordPress Plugin

-## The Code
+## Description

 It is possible to pull church needs, topics, events, prayers and albums from the Plaza so that you can use them within your WordPress site.